Faith in Christ can guide our lives as we cultivate a relationship with God, rely on Him, remain hopeful, and spiritually prepare for trials.

 The cross that we are each called to bear is unique and incomparable.
-The moment that we choose to take it up will be a defining moment in eternity.
+The moment we choose to take it up is a defining moment in eternity.

 You have immense worth, and the Lord is laying up a marvelous treasure for you.
 Have patience, and you may find acres of diamonds right in your front yard.

 It is during our Abrahamic tests, our moments of excruciating trial, that we prove to ourselves how strong our conviction really is and receive our rewards.